I have a student who is not registered with Student Accessibility Services, but I think that they might have a disability, what should I do?

 Can I see the documentation which outlines why a student with a disability should be accommodated?

 All documentation that is provided by the student to Student Accessibility Services is strictly confidential and therefore cannot be shared with anyone.
-If a student decides on his/her own accord to share information, it is at his/her discretion and the information shared with you should remain confidential.
+If a student decides on their own accord to share information, it is at their discretion and the information shared with you should remain confidential.

 Why do students with psychiatric disabilities require academic accommodations and what might their accommodations consist of?